 Even individuals who don't normally wear hats should include a hat with their birding wardrobe, but not just any hat will do.
 Birders aren't always known for stylish fashion, but a good birding hat is always in style out in the field.

 Why Birders Wear Hats

-- Sun Protection: A hat's broad brim is an ideal sun shade while birding, helping protect sensitive skin on the face, throat and neck from too much sun exposure and burning.
+- Sun Protection: A wide-brimmed birding hat is an ideal sunshade out in the field, helping protect sensitive skin on the face, throat, and neck from too much sun exposure and burning.
 This is essential for long birding trips, when a birder may spend several hours a day in the field.
-In forested habitats this protection is not as critical, but many prime birding habitats such as marshes, lakes, beaches and grasslands do not have abundant shade, and a hat is essential.
+In forested habitats, this protection is not as critical, but many prime birding habitats such as marshes, lakes, beaches, and grasslands do not have abundant shade, and a hat is essential.

 - Camouflage: Neutrally-colored hats help camouflage a birder from wary birds, but more importantly, a hat breaks up the outline of a birder's head, disguising the shape that can put a bird on alert.
 Different patterns on hats can provide even more camouflage protection.

 - Warmth: On cold days, heat loss through the head can make birding very uncomfortable, and a hat can help preserve warmth so birders can stay in the field longer.
 Even a ventilated hat will help protect the head and keep birders more comfortable for longer stints of birding.